 Tips to make the ricotta cheese peda

-- Use a heavy-bottomed pan to make this sweet dish so that the cheese and condensed milk combined do not get stuck to the sides.
+- It is better to use a heavy pan to make this sweet dish so that the mixture does not stick to the sides of the pan.

 - Smear a little ghee on your palms while shaping the pedas into small balls to avoid the dough sticking onto your palms.